 Parsley and cilantro, however, are two very different plants with subtle variations in appearance, taste, and culinary use.

 Petroselinum cripsum, or parsley, whatever you call it, is a unique herb with culinary and medical uses.

 It hosts many antioxidants and flavinoids, among which luteolin, apigenin folic acids, vitamin K, vitamin C, and vitamin A are worth mentioning.

 If we consume a half tablespoon of dried parsley, the amount of nutrition we will get is as follows.

 - 80.7 mcg of bête carotene.

-There are specific volatile components like myristicin, eugenol, and alpha-thujene found in parsley.
+Specific volatile components like myristicin, eugenol, and alpha-thujene are found in parsley.